centreon/centreon-documentation/fr/releases/centreon-os-extensions.md

 ### 21.04.1

+#### Bug fixes

-- fix: php version in cron files
+- fixed: php version in cron files
-- fix: logging of centreon_central_sync
+- fixed: logging of centreon_central_sync

+#### Enhancements

-- enh: compatibility with mariadb and read_only check in centreondb-smooth-backup.sh
+- Compatibility with mariadb and read_only check in centreondb-smooth-backup.sh
-- enh: add cbd_rrd systemd files
+- Add cbd_rrd systemd files

 ### 21.04.0